 You may have noticed that there is both a 90pt version of the project (RTDS) and a 120pt version (RTDS+).
 The 120pt version is for students who have a previous Master's degree in an area relating to data science, and therefore want to take fewer classes and a larger project.
 If you wish to choose this option, you must speak to the CDT Year 1 organizer; see the MSc by Research Course Handbook for more information.

-The RTDS+ project works the same as the RTDS project, except that: (a) You are expected to have selected a supervisor by Oct 1; (b) You should work on your project part-time in the autumn, in addition to the standard time in the spring and summer; and (c) The markers will look to see evidence of more work or a more advanced project, commensurate to the additional amount of time you have had.
+The RTDS+ project works the same as the RTDS project, except that: (a) You are expected to have selected a supervisor by 29 September; (b) You should commence work on your project part-time in the autumn; (c) You should submit an interim report by 19 January; and (d) The markers will look to see evidence of more work or a more advanced project, commensurate to the additional amount of time you have had.
 For example, a larger project might make a larger research contribution, apply more advanced methodology, contain more extensive experimental evaluation, etc.

 Informatics Forum, 10 Crichton Street, Edinburgh, EH8 9AB, Scotland, UK